CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 Use Your ISMS as Foundation

-If you're ISO 27001 certified, you have strong foundations to build on:
+If you are ISO 27001 certified, you have strong foundations to build on.
+The key is extending existing processes toward product obligations rather than starting from scratch.

 Practical Integration Steps